Vasak-OS/hydriam-data/README.md

-## Jade menus.
+## Lynx menus.

-Application menu definition files for [JADE](https://github.com/codesardine/Jadesktop)
+Application menu definition files for [LYNX](https://github.com/codesardine/Lynxsktop)

 Some naming conventions were subject to change for a better experience.